 Bebe Moore Campbell (1950 – 2006) was a prominent author, journalist, teacher, and mental health champion.
-After watching her daughter struggle to find help for her mental illness, Campbell founded the National Alliance on Mental Illness (NAMI) Urban Los Angeles chapter in 2000, which promotes recovery by encouraging acceptance of and treatment for people of color with mental illness.
+After watching her daughter struggle to find help for her mental illness, Campbell founded the National Alliance on Mental Illness (NAMI) Urban Los Angeles chapter in 2000.
+NAMI promotes recovery by encouraging acceptance of and treatment for people of color with mental illness.

 “Stigma is one of the main reasons why people with mental health problems don’t seek treatment or take their medication,” Campbell told NPR in 2005.
 “People of color, particularly African Americans, feel the stigma more keenly.
 In a race-conscious society, some don’t want to be perceived as having yet another deficit.”

-Following her death in 2006, the House of Representatives established July as Bebe Moore Campbell National Minority Mental Health Awareness Month in 2008 to honor her legacy.
-In the past 14 years, organizations around the country have led many events in communities throughout the US.
-For example, each year, the National Network to Eliminate Disparities in Behavioral Health (NNED) and NAMI collaborate to host webinars, offer resources, and promote similar opportunities this month.
+The House of Representatives established July as Bebe Moore Campbell National Minority Mental Health Awareness Month in 2008 to honor her legacy.
+Since then, NAMI and other groups have led community events throughout the US.
+For example, the National Network to Eliminate Disparities in Behavioral Health (NNED) and NAMI promote joint webinars, resources, and similar opportunities.

 Why Is National Minority Mental Health Awareness Month Important?

 Mental illness affects millions of people in the US, regardless of race, ethnicity, gender, or identity.
 Likewise, people of any background can encounter the burdens of mental health problems.
 However, these factors can hinder people’s access to critical mental health services.
 BIPOC National Minority Mental Health Awareness Month aims to change this.